paddywind/good-shop/Readme.md

 - Node.js (recommend v18 or later)
 - npm (bundled with Node) or yarn
-- MongoDB database (Atlas or local)
+- MongoDB database (Atlas)
-- A Cloudinary account if you want to use image uploads
+- A Cloudinary account for image uploads

 ## Environment variables